 The Douglas J. Wall Aquatic Center (formerly the Natatorium) opened in November 1983, just in time to house the inaugural Northern Arizona University women's swimming and diving team.
-Twenty-nine years later, the facility is considered a world-class training facility for national teams worldwide.
+Thirty-one years later, the facility is considered a world-class training facility for national teams worldwide.

-Wall Aquatic Center is an Olympic-size swimming and diving complex, which is open not only to the NAU swim team but also to the public, students, faculty and staff as well as the NAU water polo club teams.
+The current Wall Aquatic Center is an Olympic-size swimming and diving complex, which is open not only to the NAU swim team but also to the public, students, faculty and staff as well as the NAU water polo club teams.
 It also houses a small weight room, featuring free weights and a Universal weight machine.
 The carpeted mezzanine level, which overlooks nearly the length of the 50-meter pool, can accommodate 350 spectators.

 The 704,000-gallon pool features two one-meter and two three-meter diving boards, a 13-foot-deep diving tank, six 25-meter lap lanes (seven feet deep), eight 50-meter lap lanes (four to 13 feet deep) and a three-foot therapy pool area as well as handicap access.